Treponema pallidum - Syphilis

 Neurosyphilis

 T. pallidum can infect the central nervous system and result in neurosyphilis.
 No single laboratory test can diagnose neurosyphilis.
 The diagnosis depends on a combination of CSF studies in the presence of reactive serologic test results and neurologic signs and symptoms.
-In a person with neurologic signs or symptoms, a reactive CSF VDRL is considered diagnostic.
+In a person with neurologic signs or symptoms, a reactive CSF VDRL test is considered diagnostic.
 Although the FTA-ABS CSF test is less specific but more sensitive than VDRL for neurosyphilis, it is not generally recommended for diagnosing neurosyphilis.

 Screening